 I have stayed quiet online since arriving at the ER on Monday afternoon.
-The events that took place in the ER as well as the rest of my week that consisted of online messaging and phone calls with my network’s member services, doctors, and nurses, caused my head to spin.
+The events that took place in the ER and the rest of my week, consisting of online messaging and phone calls with my network’s member services, doctors, and nurses, caused my head to spin.
 In addition to an increase of pain and newer symptoms, I was dealt one blow after another.

-Tuesday morning, I called member services in order to ensure that my physicians saw my messages.
+On Tuesday morning, I called member services to ensure my physicians saw my messages.
 I needed to see someone.
 That afternoon, a nurse from the general surgeon’s office left a message saying that no referrals were going to be made because my tests so far had not shown a reason for my pain!!!!!
 Hello!!!!!!!!??????
 We expected them to have negative results because they were conditions that we were ruling out!!!!!
-The whole point of them, according to the general surgeon was to rule out everything possible so we could get clearance for an exploratory surgery which is the only way to discover adhesions and the mess that they are creating.
+The whole point of them, according to the general surgeon, was to rule out everything possible so we could get clearance for an exploratory surgery which is the only way to discover adhesions and the mess that they are creating.
 I was livid.
-Tears began to fill my eyes, but it was her next comment that caused them to pour down my face.
-“Your pain is intractable, (meaning there is nothing that can be medically done for it), and you should go to pain management for pain medication.
+Tears began filling my eyes, but her following comment caused them to pour down my face.
+“Your pain is intractable (meaning there is nothing that can be medically done for it), and you should go to pain management for pain medication.
 And since you refused pain medication at the ER, I don’t know what you want us to do.”
 Doesn’t know what I want????!!!!!
 I thought it was very clear what I wanted.
 I want the problem found and dealt with.
 I am 99.9% sure that the cause is adhesions.
-And how dare they right me off by saying all they can do is keep me comfortable by drugging me when cleaning them up with surgery WILL help, even if only temporarily???!!!!!
+And how dare they write me off by saying all they can do is keep me comfortable by drugging me when cleaning them up with surgery WILL help, even if only temporarily???!!!!!
 It has been 8 years since my last surgery to clean up my abdominal spider web.
 Within months the ripping from my sidewall returned and I endured it, because that pain was never 24/7.
 I didn’t complain or request help until they started causing pain and problems with my bowels without relief.

 The next day, my primary responded and said that he was putting me in contact with a nurse advocate.
 Later that afternoon I received a message from her stating that she didn’t understand the problem because there was a referral for the gynecological specialist.
 Minutes later, she messaged me again saying that she was wrong, there wasn’t a referral after all and that she would be calling me in the morning.

-This nurse is an angel.
-Without her detective skills and willingness to search for answers I wouldn’t have an ounce of hope left in me.
-She discovered that my general surgeon DID put the referral through, but that the head of gynecology REFUSED it.
+This nurse was an angel.
+Without her detective skills and willingness to search for answers, I wouldn’t have an ounce of hope left in me.
+She discovered that my general surgeon DID put the referral through but that the head of gynecology REFUSED it.
 This was the blessing.
-If I hadn’t gone to the ER, I would have no idea that the plan that Dr. T and I had agreed to was no longer happening.
+If I hadn’t gone to the ER, I would have no idea that Dr. T and I had agreed to the plan was no longer happening.
 She also found out why he hadn’t replied to the message with the records.
 It was still unopened in his email box because he was on vacation.
 She then explained my options.

 1. Go to pain management.
 Seeing how I medicate on my chart and that I had refused pain meds earlier in the week, she politely asked, “Is it safe to assume that pain management is not an option you would wish to try?”
 She was right.